yaramostafa/Timeseries-Forecasting/README.md

 # Django Model Prediction API

-This project provides a Django-based API that allows users to get predictions from a machine learning model.
+This project provides a Django-based API that allows users to get predictions from a machine learning models train on 92 different datasets.
 It supports loading a model (saved using `joblib`), preprocessing time-series data, and returning predictions based on the provided input.

 ## Features
 - Django REST API for model prediction.